vinlin24/vinlin24/README.md

 ## About

 Hey there!
 I'm a graduate student studying Computer Science at UCLA.
 A coding enthusiast at heart, I love automating things and building silly projects.

-I'm
-currently:
+I'm currently:

 * Involved with [**Upsilon Pi Epsilon**](https://upe.seas.ucla.edu/), the Computer Science honor society at UCLA.
 I served as a chair on the Tutoring Committee, which coordinates and hosts exam review sessions and project hacks to help give back to the CS community.

+I was previously:

 * An **Intern &mdash; Software Test Engineer** at [**Persistent Systems, LLC**](https://www.persistentsystems.com/) for Summer 2024.